Sir Miles Warren, 1929-2022

 Sir Miles began his working life in Christchurch with Cecil Wood, and initially studied architecture via correspondence at the Christchurch Atelier.
 He moved to Auckland to complete his studies, then worked in London before returning to New Zealand.

 It was during this time that his watercolour technique was honed as one of the many tools in the architect’s working toolbox.
 Sir Miles continued to paint watercolours throughout his career.
-Sir Miles is also hailed as a landscape designer and his work at Ohinetahi, at the head of Lyttelton Harbour, is open to the public for viewing each year.
+Sir Miles was also hailed as a landscape designer and his work at Ohinetahi, at the head of Lyttelton Harbour, is open to the public for viewing each year.

 Sir Miles was made a CBE in 1974, knighted in 1985 and was awarded the Order of New Zealand in 1995.
 In 2001 he was awarded an Honorary Doctorate from the University of Auckland, and in 2003 he was given the Icon award by the Arts Foundation of New Zealand.